The 2025 Festival will be held on Tuesday, May 13, 2025 8:30 a.m. – 3:45 p.m. Central Community College & College Park, Grand Island

 Summer Camp Scholarships

-The Central Platte NRD offers $100 scholarships for middle and high school students to attend natural resources-related summer camps such as ACE, SOAR and Range Judging camps.
+The Central Platte NRD provides $135 scholarships for middle and high school students interested in attending natural resources-related summer camps like ACE, SOAR, and Range Judging camps.
+These scholarships aim to help cover registration costs for approved summer camps.